liamjosephnolan/liamjosephnolan.github.io/docs.md

 permalink: /docs/
 ---

-I like to write about what I'm working on.
-Here's documentation and other info about my current projects.
+I often blog/document my projects while I work on them.
+This serves are a repository for these posts.

 # Posts

 <ul>
   {% for page in site.pages %}
-    {% if page.path contains 'docs/' %}
+    {% if page.path contains 'blog/' %}
       <li><a href="{{ page.url }}">{{ page.title | default: page.url }}</a></li>
     {% endif %}
   {% endfor %}